shabanraza/react-otp-timer/README.md

             <h1>Otp Timer counter</h1>
             <Otp
                 style={style}
-                minutes=1.5 // Minutes (Enter the number of minutes to count) resendEvent=this.resendEvent.bind(this)} //  Resend button event You can pass your function name here />
+                minutes = 1.5 // Minutes (Enter the number of minutes to count) resendEvent=this.resendEvent.bind(this)} //  Resend button event You can pass your function name here />
         </div>